18 Day South Africa Eco Explorer

 DAY 14 – 15: GARDEN ROUTE

-Entering the renowned Garden Route, our first stop will be at the Tsitsikamma Coastal National Park where we will enjoy a walk along the rugged coast and over the suspension bridge spanning the Storms River.
-Traveling further, those with suicidal tendencies may try the world’s highest bungi jump at 216 meters.
-We then pass through Plettenberg Bay before arriving at the well located GREENFIRE LODGE KNYSNA where we will spend the next two nights.
+Entering the renowned Garden Route today, our first stop will be at the Tsitsikamma Coastal National Park.
+Located in a marine reserve, the hike offers spectacular views and we enjoy a walk along the rugged coast and over the suspension bridge spanning the Storms River.

 DAY 16 – 18: CAPE TOWN